Two-dimensional total absorption spectroscopy with conditional generative adversarial networks: Acknowledgements

 \section{Acknowledgements}

+We would like to thank Andrew Hoyle for his discussions about our architecture choice for this project.
 The work was supported by the National Science Foundation under grants PHY 2012865, PHY 1913554, PHY 1430152, PHY 1613188.
 This work was supported by the US Department of Energy (DOE) National Nuclear Security Administration Grant No DOE-DE-NA0003906 and the DOE Office of Science under Grant No. DE-SC0020451.
 This material is based upon work supported by the Department of Energy/National Nuclear Security Administration through the Nuclear Science and Security Consortium under Award No. DE-NA0003180.
+This work was supported by computational resources provided by the Institute for Cyber-Enabled Research at Michigan State University.